ibrahimhbaran/alarmee/README.md

 ## 🌟 Features

 - 📅 **One-off alarm**: Schedule an alarm to trigger at a specific date and time.
-- 🔁 **Repeating alarm**: Schedule recurring alarms with intervals: hourly, daily, weekly, monthly, or yearly.
+- 🔁 **Repeating alarm**: Schedule recurring alarms with intervals: hourly, daily, weekly, monthly, yearly or custom (providing a duration).
 - **Extensible Configuration**: Customize alarms and notifications with platform-specific settings.

 ---